syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Sets the end time to depict the end of the working/business hour in a day.
+Sets the end time to depict the end of working or business hour in a day.

 #### Example

-To set the working end hour for Scheduler
+To set the working end hour for Schedule,

 {% highlight html %}